marklcrns/.dotfiles/README.md

-# All my WSL and Linux dotfiles
+# All my WSL and Linux dotfiles and configurations

 ## Packages Installation